-Please see below for an overview of our core services and specialities.
+Please see below for an overview of our core services and specialties.

 HAND, WRIST, & ELBOW

 HAND Fractures, joint sprain, arthritis, and lacerations to skin, tendons, and nerves – when these conditions or injuries affect your hands and fingers, they can have a significant impact on the activities you perform every day, from opening a door to typing an email.
 Our fellowship-trained hand surgeons will explore various treatment options with you, from non-surgical therapy to surgical joint replacement.
-Our goal is to improve your hand function as quickly as possible.
+Our goal at Charlottesville Orthopaedic Center is to is to improve your hand function as quickly as possible.

 WRIST If you’re suffering from one of many common wrist problems – carpal tunnel syndrome, fracture, arthritis, and tendonitis – our comprehensive, multidisciplinary approach to care offers immediate treatment and helps you avoid significant delay and downtime.
 Our physicians perform in-house, noninvasive diagnostic tests such as electro-diagnostic medicine (EMG), musculoskeletal ultrasound, and Vision Scope.
 We also perform outpatient wrist MRI, CT, and arthroscopy (wrist scope).